VENTANX/Project-Hades/README.md

 ## Overview

-**Project Hades** is a secure AI inference platform designed to deploy **uncensored local AI models** (via KoboldCPP) while ensuring complete data privacy.
-In an environment of increasing digital surveillance, Hades serves as a secure enclave for your interactions.
+**Project Hades** is a secure, decentralized AI interface designed for the modern privacy-conscious user.
+It solves a critical problem: **how to utilize powerful local AI models hosted on a primary machine while accessing them securely from any other device.**

-The system is architected for **remote accessibility without compromise**.
-You can host Hades on a central server and access it securely from any device—mobile or desktop—knowing that all conversations, chat logs, and API credentials are **encrypted at rest** using military-grade encryption.
+With Hades, you can run **KoboldCPP** on your high-performance desktop and connect to it from your laptop, smartphone, or tablet over the web/network.
+The platform ensures that despite this remote accessibility, your **conversations and data remain encrypted and completely private**.
+It effectively turns your local AI into a personal, secure cloud service that only you control.

 ## Key Features

--   **KoboldCPP Integration**: Seamlessly connect to local LLMs running via KoboldCPP for an unrestricted, uncensored AI experience.
+-   **Remote-Ready AI**: Host your models on one machine (e.g., a gaming rig with high VRAM) via KoboldCPP and access the Hades interface from anywhere.
--   **Secure Remote Access**: Host locally, access globally.
-The responsive design ensures a seamless experience on both mobile and desktop devices.
+-   **Uncensored Freedom**: Designed to work seamlessly with uncensored local models.
+No guardrails, no corporate oversight.
--   **Encrypted Architecture**: All sensitive data (chats, keys) is safeguarded with **Fernet (symmetric) encryption**.
-Even if the database is accessed, the content remains unreadable without the specific key.
+-   **Zero-Trust Encryption**: All chat history and session data are encrypted using **Fernet (symmetric) encryption**.
+Even if you access the platform over a network, your data stored on the host remains locked and readable only by you.
--   **No Telemetry**: Zero tracking, zero external dependency.
-Your data never leaves your controlled environment.
+-   **Responsive Design**: A unified UI that adapts perfectly to desktop and mobile workflows.

 ## Gallery